 Assistance from the Homeless Prevention and Rapid Re-Housing Program.

-Almost two billion dollars in federal government stimulus funds were used to create The Homelessness Prevention and Rapid Re-Housing Program.
-The money will be used for several assistance programs, including the following.
-Funds will support families help with rent payments and give assistance paying security deposits and utility bills.
-There will also be eviction prevention services, free hotel and motel vouchers, credit counseling, and more.
+Each year the federal government provides funds as part of The Homelessness Prevention and Rapid Re-Housing Program, or HPRP.
+Much of the funding comes from ESG grants, but there can also be HUD programs, partnership with local communities, and other options available.
+The money will be used for paying for several assistance programs, including the following.
+Funds will support families help with rent payments and give assistance paying security deposits or utility bills.
+There will also be eviction prevention services, free hotel and motel vouchers, legal aid from attorneys, credit counseling, and more as part of Homelessness Prevention and Rapid Re-Housing.

 The money is being provided to your local state housing authority related agencies.
-These state governments are then distributing the money to charities and non-profits at the city and county level so that the funds can be provided to those who need it most.
+These state governments are then distributing the funds to charities and non-profits at the city and county level so that the money can be provided to those who need it most.

-The goal of the Homelessness Prevention and Rapid Re-Housing Program (HPRP) is to provide financial assistance, counseling, and other services to prevent families and individuals from being evicted, losing their homes, and becoming homeless.
-Money will also be used to help those who are currently experiencing homelessness find both short term and permanent long term housing or apartments and stay in the new housing units.
+The goal of the Homelessness Prevention and Rapid Re-Housing Program (HPRP) is to provide financial assistance, counseling, and other services to prevent families and individuals from being evicted, losing their homes, or becoming homeless.
+The money will also be used to help those who are currently experiencing homelessness find both short term and permanent long term housing or apartments and stay in the new housing units.

 Types of rental and housing assistance offered